ViralTexts/gtr-clusters/clusters/18571114-sn85025181-AMothersInfluence.md

 <table style="width: 100%;"><tr><td style="width: 50%">

+I have never used it from that to the present
-d me never to game, and I cannot
+day ; she asked me never to game, and I cannot
 tell who is winning and who is loosing in game
 that can be plaved.
 She admonished me too.
 against hard drinking; and whatever capacity